 If you’re looking to wear a kimono in Tokyo, definitely book an appointment with Wargo.
 I can guarantee that you won’t regret it and you’ll make memories of a lifetime.

-And pst, if you haven’t booked your hotel yet, head on over to Samantha from Travelling King’s super helpful guide on where to stay in Tokyo.
+And pst, if you haven’t booked your hotel yet, here are some tips for where to stay in Tokyo.

 Don’t forget to check out my Japan vlog for more footage on this wonderful kimono rental experience in Tokyo and I’ll see you in the next post!